gamernetwork/gastatsdash/docs/index.rst

 =====================================

 Statsdash is a program that aggregates data from Google Analytics and Youtube Analytics to email out reports.
-Mainly aimed at users who want to compare data from multiple analytics profiles.
+Mainly aimed at users who want to compare data from multiple analytics profiles and send out multiple different reports.

 Contents: